Austin American-Statesman: History

 The newspaper was part of the subsidiary Cox Media Group, which joined the corporation's television, radio, and newspaper assets under one umbrella in 2008.

 The Statesman was named Texas Associated Press Managing Editors' Newspaper of the Year in 2013, 2014, and 2016, besting Houston, San Antonio, and Dallas.

 In 2015, ¡Ahora Sí! was named the best Spanish-language newspaper in the country for its circulation size by the National Association of Hispanic Publishers.

 On March 6, 2018, the sale of the Statesman to GateHouse Media from Cox Media Group was announced.
 Upon taking over in April, GateHouse said the Statesman would be the "flagship" of the expanding chain, noting its existing 240-employee design and editing hub in Austin.

-Becoming a Gannett property

 In August 2019, New Media Investment Group, the parent entity of GateHouse Media, announced it had agreed to buy Gannett (the longtime parent company of USA Today, the Arizona Republic, the Detroit Free Press, and several other newspapers), and operations would continue under the Gannett rather than GateHouse name, at the Gannett headquarters outside Washington, DC, but under New Media's CEO.
-The acquisition of Gannett by New Media Investment Group was completed on November 19, 2019, making the combined company the largest newspaper publisher in the United States.
-Immediately after the merger was finalized, all GateHouse Media URLs began redirecting to Gannett.com.
-The Statesman website was soon redesigned to match the format of the USA Today website and those of the other Gannett papers.
+The acquisition of Gannett by New Media Investment Group was completed on November 19, 2019.
+Gannett sold the Austin American-Statesman in February 2025 to Hearst Communications.